5—Touching the closet door on the other side of the world

 Yet I know some people who only go to gay bars, the same two or three places, weekend after weekend, year after year.
 Same for their holidays.
 I never liked the idea of a ‘gay ghetto’.
 How limiting!

 We talked about being gay, and being gay Mormons.
-It was the first time I had this kind of conversation—it was absolutely amazing.
+It was the first time I had this kind of conversation.

 When friends convince me to go (maybe once a year), I am reminded how British/European gay bars play the same music (which I can’t stand) and as tacky as they are seedy.
 Why can’t gay bars be classy (in any kinds of ways)?
 Aren’t gays supposed to have style and like nice things?